ambaivan/BostonTravel/README.md

 ## Repository Files

+- `Boston_exploration.ipynb`: The Jupyter notebooks used for data cleaning, exploration, and analysis.
+- `README.md`: This file, providing an overview of the project and its contents.

+## Data Files from Kaggle

 - `listings.csv`: Contains the dataset of Boston's airbnb listings
 - `calendar.csv`: Data on property availability and price around Boston
 - `reviews.csv`: Data on customer reviews of Arbnb propertiies in Boston
-- `Boston_exploration.ipynb`: The Jupyter notebooks used for data cleaning, exploration, and analysis.
-- `README.md`: This file, providing an overview of the project and its contents.

 ## Summary of Results